CZ26/CZ-HP/publication.md

 ## Journals

-**Changzeng Fu**, Chaoran Liu, Carlos Toshinori Ishi, and Hiroshi Ishiguro, " An Improved CycleGAN-Based Emotional Voice Conversion Model by Augmenting Temporal Dependency with a Transformern", Speech Communication.
+**Changzeng Fu**, Chaoran Liu, Carlos Toshinori Ishi, and Hiroshi Ishiguro, " An Improved CycleGAN-Based Emotional Voice Conversion Model by Augmenting Temporal Dependency with a Transformer", Speech Communication.
 (IF 2.723)

 **Changzeng Fu**, Chaoran Liu, Carlos Toshinori Ishi, and Hiroshi Ishiguro, " An Adversarial Auto-encoder Based Speech Emotion Classifier with Isolated Gaussian Regularization", IEEE Transactions on Affective Computing.
 (IF 13.99)